Jaseci-Labs/jaseci/docs/docs/docs/development/abstractions/graphs.md

 - **Root node**: It is the starting point of the graph and is a built-in node type.
 Each graph can have only one root node.
 - **Generic node**: It is a built-in node type that can be used throughout the Jaseci application.
 You can customize the name and properties of this node type as well.

-Here's an example code snippet to create and spawn a node:
+Here's an example code snippet to create a node:

 ```jac
 node person{
     has name, age, birthday, profession;
 }
 ```
+In a Jac programming language, we can define variables in a person node using the `has` keyword.
+For instance, in the above example `name`, `age`, `birthday`, and `profession` are defined as variables.
+Unlike many other programming languages, we do not have to explicitly declare the variable type.
+Instead, Jac will automatically detect the type based on the assigned value, such as `String` or `int`.

+Moreover, we can set default values for variables.
+For instance, we could set `profession` to have a default value of `developer` with `has profession = developer` .

 ## Edges